Nolan Hauser

-Nolan Hauser (born June 21, 2005) is an American college football kicker for the Clemson Tigers.
+Nolan Hauser (born May 21, 2005) is an American college football kicker for the Clemson Tigers.

 Early life

-Hauser attended high school at William A. Hough located in Cornelius, North Carolina.
-He finished his high school career as the national high school record holder for career field goals made with 66.
-Coming out of high school, he was rated as a five star kicker, where he committed to play college football for the Clemson Tigers.
+Hauser attended William A. Hough High School in Cornelius, North Carolina.
+He set the national high school record for career field goals made with 66.
+Coming out of high school, he was rated as a five-star kicker and committed to play college football for the Clemson Tigers.

 College career

 Heading into the 2024 season, Hauser competed for the starting kicker job with Robert Gunn III.
 Ultimately, he beat out Gunn III for the starting kicker job for the team's week one matchup versus Georgia.
-In the 2024 ACC Championship Game, Hauser hit a walk-off game-winning 56-yard field goal, in a 34-31 victory over SMU to clinch a playoff bid for the Tigers.
-He finished the 2024 season, hitting on 18 of his 24 field goal attempts, while making 59 of his 60 extra points, where for his performance he was named the FWAA freshman special teams player of the year.
-Heading into the 2025 season, Hauser was named to the Lou Groza award watch list.
+In the 2024 ACC Championship Game, Hauser hit a walk-off game-winning 56-yard field goal in a 34-31 victory over SMU to clinch a playoff bid for the Tigers.
+He finished the 2024 season, hitting on 18 of his 24 field goal attempts, while making 59 of his 60 extra points, and was named the FWAA freshman special teams player of the year.
+Heading into the 2025 season, Hauser was named to the Lou Groza Award watch list.